Sunday schools have played an important part in the life of St Thomas’ Parish.

 Many children were involved in Nativity presentations and other worship during the year.
 Confirmation camps were held at Camp Morley and Reverend Simmonds encouraged families to join in picnics, horseriding outings and boat trips.

 As with all parishes, these young people grew up and the Sunday School numbers dwindled.
 Now, as young families move back into the area, the roll is growing again.
-Many dedicated people have been involved with the Sunday Schools over the years and our present Superintendent is Christine Muller.
+Many dedicated people have been involved with the Sunday Schools over the years including our former Superintendent is Christine Muller.